Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/unwrapping/mapping_types.rst

    Using an equirectangular image with a Sphere Projection.

 Cylindrical and Spherical mappings have the same options.
-The difference is that a cylindrical mapping projects the UVs on a plan toward the cylinder shape, while a spherical map takes into account the sphere's curvature, and each latitude line becomes evenly spaced.
+The difference is that a cylindrical mapping projects the UVs on a plane toward the cylinder shape, while a spherical map takes into account the sphere's curvature, and each latitude line becomes evenly spaced.
 Useful for spherical shapes, like eyes, planets, etc.